 Directory information includes a student’s name, address, telephone number, electronic mail address, dates of enrollment, major fields of study, class (year in college), full-time or part-time status, most recent prior educational institution attended, degrees conferred (including dates), awards and honors received, past and present participation in officially recognized activities and sports, weight and height of athletic team members, photograph, date and place of birth.

-The items supplied above are designated as “Directory Information” and may be released for any purpose at the discretion of the College.
+The items supplied above are designated as “Directory Information” and may be released for any purpose at the discretion of the University.
 Under the provisions of FERPA, you have the right to withhold the disclosure of any or all of the “Directory Information” given above.
 If you wish to prevent disclosure of Directory Information, please print the Request to Prevent Disclosure of Directory Information Form.
 Read it carefully, fill it in, sign it and deliver it to the Registrar’s Office by the end of the second week of the semester (by end of second day of classes for summer school).
 See FERPA website

 Note: Student lists, telephone directories, and other lists of directory information published by Maranatha are for the use of the Maranatha family and are not to be shared with other individuals or institutions without the explicit authorization of the Administration.